-Senex supports effective employee attraction, development, engagement and retention, and diversity within its workforce.
+Senex strives to achieve a collaborative and values-led culture through effective employee attraction, development, engagement and retention, and diversity within its workforce.

-Senex introduced a learning and development framework in 2014 which has been successful in offering employees a multifaceted approach to upskilling and professional improvement.
-Senex offers a healthy and active workplace with initiatives such as company-supported fun runs, end of trip facilities, discounted gym memberships, flu vaccinations and an annual health and wellbeing benefit.
+Senex provides a healthy and active workplace with initiatives such as company-supported fun runs, end of trip facilities, discounted gym memberships, flu vaccinations and an annual health and wellbeing benefit.

 Senex was a founding member of the Onshore Petroleum School of Excellence (OPCE) initiative, led by the South Australian State Government, a training facility supporting the specialised skills required for the onshore oil and gas industry.